aptdnfapt/v2t-ai/README.md

 -   **Clipboard Integration**: Transcribed text is automatically copied to your clipboard using `xclip` (for X11) or `wl-copy` (for Wayland).
 -   **Visual Feedback (Systray version)**: A tray icon indicates whether the script is idle (microphone) or recording (red dot).
 -   **Robust**: Includes PID file management to prevent multiple instances and proper resource cleanup.
--   **Configurable**: Easily change the Gemini model, audio recording parameters, and more directly within the scripts.
+-   **Configurable**: Set your API key, and optionally customize the Gemini model and transcription prompt, via a `.env` file.
+Audio recording parameters remain configurable within the scripts.
 -   **Retry Logic**: Automatically retries transcription requests to the Gemini API on failure.

 ## 1. Requirements